WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Webcord/README.md

 # Webcord

-Can Be Summarized As A Pack Of Security And Privacy Hardenings, Discord Features Reimplementations, Electron / Chromium / Discord Bugs Workarounds, Stylesheets, Internal Pages And Wrapped Https://discord.com Page, Designed To Conform With Tos As Much As It Is Possible (or Hide The Changes That Might Violate It From Discord's Eyes).
+Can be summarized as a pack of security and privacy hardenings, Discord features reimplementations, Electron / Chromium / Discord bugs workarounds, stylesheets, internal pages and wrapped https://discord.
+Com page, designed to conform with ToS as much as it is possible (or hide the changes that might violate it from Discord's eyes).

 ---